babylonlabs-io/babylon/x/btccheckpoint/README.md

 ## EndBlocker

 Upon EndBlock, the BTC Checkpoint module executes the following:
-- Check if the BTC light client head has been updated during the block execution.
+- Check if the BTC light client head has been updated during the block execution using the `BtcLightClientUpdated` method.
-- If the head has been updated, the status of all available checkpoints is checked to determine if any of them became confirmed, finalized, or abandoned.
+- If the head has been updated, non-finalized epochs are checked to determine if their checkpoints have become confirmed, finalized, or abandoned.
 The logic for the `EndBlocker` is defined in at [x/btccheckpoint/abci.go](https://github.com/babylonlabs-io/babylon/blob/main/x/btccheckpoint/abci.go).

 ## Queries